tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'NOT_COMPLIANT'
+nan

 ### Label

-'NOT_COMPLIANT'

-## Controlled Value

-'NOT_COMPLIANT'
+'A bdqffdq:ResponseResult of a bdqffdq:Validation where the data do not conform to the criteria for quality in the test specification.'

 ### Type

 NamedIndividual

+## Superclass

+'NOT_COMPLIANT'

 ### Definition

-'A bdqffdq:ResponseResult of a bdqffdq:Validation where the data do not conform to the criteria for quality in the test specification.'
+'NOT_COMPLIANT'

+### Comment

+'NOT_COMPLIANT'

 ********************